Lipstick: Early history

-United Kingdom
+United Kingdom and France

 Lip colouring started to gain some popularity in 16th-century England.
 During the time of Queen Elizabeth I bright red lips and a stark white face became fashionable.
 At that time, lipstick was made from a blend of beeswax and red stains from plants.
 Only upper-class women and male actors wore makeup.

 Throughout most of the 19th century, the obvious use of cosmetics was not considered acceptable in Britain for respectable women, and it was associated with marginalised groups such as actors and prostitutes.
 It was considered brazen and uncouth to wear makeup.
 In the 1850s, reports were being published warning women of the dangers of using lead and vermilion in cosmetics applied to the face.
-By the end of the 19th century, Guerlain, a French cosmetic company, began to manufacture lipstick.
-The first commercial lipstick had been invented in 1884, by perfumers in Paris, France.
+The first lipstick was created by Parisian Maison Guerlain in 1870.
+The invention of waxy lip cosmetics as sticks was inspired by candlemaking techniques, leading Guerlain to manufacture lipstick on a wider scale by the late 19th century.
+An employee of Aime and Gabriel Guerlain was walking in a street and happened upon the store of a candlemaker, whose wax and colored pigments gave him a eureka moment.
+Seeing the candlemaker's tools gave the Guerlain employee the “mad” idea of creating a waxy lip cosmetic as a stick.
+By the end of the 19th century, Guerlain began to manufacture lipstick on a wider scale.
+The first commercial lipstick was invented in 1884, by them in Paris, France.
 It was covered in silk paper and made from deer tallow, castor oil, and beeswax.
-Prior to this, lipstick had been created at home.
+Before this, lipstick had been created at home.

 Complete acceptance of the undisguised use of cosmetics in England appears to have arrived for the fashionable Londoner at least by 1921.